HiZollo/Games/README.md

 # Introduction
 `HiZollo/Games` is a package that provides various games for discord.js.
-With simple configurations, your app can host games easily by importing our modules.
+With simple settings, your app can host games easily by importing our modules.

 # Usage
 ```js